 Physical Abuse Includes: Assault, hitting, slapping, pushing, misuse of medication, restraint, inappropriate physical sanctions.
-Domestic abuse Psychological, physical, sexual, financial, emotional abuse, coercive control, so called "honour based" violence Sexual abuse Rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography, or witnessing sexual acts, indecent exposure, sexual assault, sexual acts to which the adult has not consented or was pressured into consenting.
+Domestic abuse Domestic abuse Psychological, physical, sexual, financial, emotional abuse, coercive control, so called "honour based" violence.1 Sexual abuse Rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography, or witnessing sexual acts, indecent exposure, sexual assault, sexual acts to which the adult has not consented or was pressured into consenting.
 Psychological abuse Emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, cyber bullying, isolation, unreasonable and unjustified withdrawal of services or supportive networks.
-Financial or material Theft, fraud, internet scamming, coercion in relation to an adult's financial affairs abuse or arrangements, including in connection with wills, property, inheritance or financial transactions, the misuse or misappropriation of property, possessions or benefits.
+Financial or material Theft, fraud, internet scamming, coercion in relation to an adult's financial abuse affairs or arrangements, including in connection with wills, property, inheritance or financial transactions, the misuse or misappropriation of property, possessions or benefits.
 Modern slavery Slavery, human trafficking, forced labour and domestic servitude, traffickers and slave masters using whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
 Discriminatory abuse Harassment, slurs or similar treatment because of race, gender and gender identity, age, disability, sexual orientation; and religion.
 Organisational abuse Neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
-Neglect and acts of Ignoring medical, emotional or physical care needs; failure to provide access to omission appropriate health care and support or educational services; and the withholding of the necessities of life, such as medication, adequate nutrition and heating Self-neglect This covers a range of behaviour neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.
-It should be noted that self-neglect may not prompt a section 42 enquiry.
-An assessment should be made on a case by case basis.
-A decision on whether a response is required under safeguarding will depend on the adult's ability to protect themselves by controlling their own behaviour.
-There may come a point when they are no longer able to do this, without external support.
+Neglect and acts of Ignoring medical, emotional or physical care needs; failure to provide access omission to appropriate health care and support or educational services; and the withholding of the necessities of life, such as medication, adequate nutrition and heating · · · · · · · · · · · · · ·

-There is no specific definition of 'honour'-based violence (HBV).
+1 There is no specific definition of 'honour'-based violence (HBV).
 The Crown Prosecution Service describes 'honour'-based violence as an incident or crime "which has, or may have, been committed to protect or defend the 'honour' of the family and or the community."

 HBV can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
 It often occurs with some degree of approval and or collusion from the extended family and/or local community.
 HBV includes, but is not limited to: forced marriage, domestic abuse, sexual harassment, rape, threats to kill, kidnap, forced abortion, social ostracism, denial of access to children, pressure to go or move abroad, house arrest/ restrictions of freedom, denial of access to the telephone, internet etc; and isolation from friends and family.